 If you’re using modern cloud systems for some of your estate, then this may help somewhat, and modern vulnerability scanners will be able to hook into your cloud accounts to make this process seamless.
 However, you will undoubtedly have some systems that are outside this (employee devices and edge routers & firewalls at the very least), so it’s still a good idea to keep an asset register.

 Now you know what you’ve got, how do you decide what to scan?

-It’s common for organisations to deploy a range of systems, from laptops and workstations in the office or at home, to systems in cloud platforms like AWS, Azure, and Google Cloud.
+It’s common for organizations to deploy a range of systems, from laptops and workstations in the office or at home, to systems in cloud platforms like AWS, Azure, and Google Cloud.
 Deciding what to include in scanning can be hard work, but there’s multiple ways to tackle it.
-Here we present three strategies, exposure based, sensitivity based and coverage based:
+Here we present three strategies for vulnerability scanning, exposure based, sensitivity based and coverage based:

 Any of your systems which are publicly accessible over the internet are effectively available for attack 24 hours a day.
 As a result, these systems are scanned for vulnerabilities by attackers on a constant basis.
 In fact, even unskilled attackers can automatically scan the entire internet for weaknesses using freely downloadable tools.

 Say for example your company is a tech startup and offers services over the internet to its customers.
 This could be via a website, or web application, or anything else hosted online.
 While access to these applications may be secured under normal circumstances, just one weakness or mistake occurring in one of these systems could lead to an immediate data breach.
 As these systems are the ones which are being scanned day-in day-out by attackers, ideally you need to be doing the same to find those security issues before they do.